Constructivist Learning Theory: How Learners Build Their Knowledge

 Increased Collaboration

-Therefore, making use of collaborative tools on an online learning platform is really beneficial.
+As such, making use of collaborative tools on an online learning platform, such as a learning management system or learning app, is really beneficial.

-On Growth Engineering LMS, there are features that facilitate this.
-For example, learners are able to post to various Social Feeds on the platform.
-Social Feeds provide learners with a comprehensive view of discussions and enable them to join in on the action.
+On Growth Engineering LMS, there are features that help to facilitate this.
+For example, learners are able to post to various social feeds across the platform.
+These feeds provide learners with a comprehensive view of discussions and enable them to join in on the action.

 This can help to drive real business impact.
 Did you know that collaborative tools are able to increase workplace productivity by 30%?
 That’s the power of social!